bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 popularized by mobile and desktop operating systems.

 Toasts are intended to be small interruptions to your visitors or users, and therefore should contain minimal, to-the-point, non-interactive content.
+Please refer to the [Accessibility tips](#accessibility-tips) section below for **important** usage information.

 <div class="alert alert-warning">
   <p class="mb-0">